- Aira Visual Interpreting

 Cleaning up after the animal is the sole responsibility of the handler.
 In the event that the handler is not physically able to clean up after the animal, it is then the responsibility of the handler to hire someone capable of cleaning up after the animal.
 The person cleaning up after the animal should abide by the following guidelines:

-Service Animals may be ordered removed by the Public Safety Officer for the following reasons:
+Service Animals may be ordered removed for the following reasons:

 Where a service animal is properly removed pursuant to this policy, OSU will work with the handler to determine reasonable alternative opportunities to participate in the service, program, or activity without having the service animal on the premises.